neok/oioi-documentation/docs/calls/user_post_details.rst

     identifier
         The identifier is something that uniquely identifies the customer, depending on the identifier-type (string).

     token (optional)
         A token can be used to authenticate the user (string).

         For example: if the identifier type is username and the identifier is the user's username, then token is used for authentication instead of a password.

-details
     first-name
-        A string.
-Can be null.
+       First name of a user, can be null (string).

     last-name
-        A string.
-Can be null.
+       Last name of a user, can be null (string).

     address
-        The address where the suer lives.
-Can be null.
+       The address where the user lives.
+Can be null (object).

        street
-            A string.
+           Street name (string).

        street-number
-            A string.
+           Street number (string).

        zip
-            A string.
+           Zipcode for the address (string).

        city
-            A string.
+           Name of the City (string).

        country
-            string, mandatory
+           Country, mandatory (string).

            Please use international two letter codes (ISO 3166-1 alpha-2).

     locale
-        A string defining the locale of the user.
+        Defining the locale of the user (string).

         Two lower case letters.
 E.g. en for English or de for German.
 Can be null.

     vat
-        A string.
-The VAT number is validated.
-Can be null.
+        The VAT number is validated, can be null (string).

     social-security-number
-        A string.
-Can be null.
+        Social security number, can be null (string).

     billing-name
-        A string.
         If the name on te bill should not be first and lastname.
-Can be null.
+Can be null (string).

     billing-address
         In case the address on the bill shall be different from the address, it can be specified.
-Can be null.
+Can be null (object).

         street
-            A string.
+            Street name (string).

         street-number
-            A string.
+            Street number (string).

         zip
-            A string.
+            Zipcode for the address (string).

         city
-            A string.
+            Name of the City (string).

         country
-            string, mandatory
+            Country, mandatory (string).

             Please use international two letter codes (ISO 3166-1 alpha-2).

 Response